edgio-docs/edgio-docs/guides/applications/v7/security/access_rules.md

 -   Administer access rules from the **Access Rules** page.
--   Apply an access rule to production traffic by adding it to a [Security App configuration](/applications/security/security_applications) and then determining how it will be enforced.
-Multiple Security App configurations may use the same access rule.
+-   Apply an access rule to production traffic by adding it to a [Security Application configuration](/applications/security/security_applications) and then determining how it will be enforced.
+Multiple Security Application configurations may use the same access rule.
 Leverage this capability to tailor security screening by application or traffic profile.
 -   It may take up to 2 minutes for an updated access rule to be applied across our entire network.

 **To create an access rule**